 Outline Your Content

-Once I’ve established my branding, I start outlining and writing my written content so that everything can be proofread and finalized.
+Once we’ve established our branding, we start outlining and writing our written content so that everything can be proofread and finalized.

 This is MUCH easier than trying to re-align your layout when adding a word or sentence you’ve forgotten and finding out that everything has shifted unexpectedly.